John L. Canley

-John Lee Canley (December 20, 1937 – May 11, 2022) was a United States Marine and a recipient of the United States military's highest award for valor, the Medal of Honor, for his actions in January/February 1968 during the Battle of Huế.
+John Lee Canley (20 December 1937 – 11 May 2022) was a United States Marine and a recipient of the United States military's highest award for valor, the Medal of Honor, for his actions in January/February 1968 during the Battle of Huế.
 At the time of this action Canley was a gunnery sergeant with Company A, 1st Battalion, 1st Marines.
-Canley was originally awarded the Navy Cross but this was upgraded to the Medal of Honor, which was presented on October 17, 2018.
+Canley was originally awarded the Navy Cross but this was upgraded to the Medal of Honor, which was presented on 17 October 2018.
 The Expeditionary Sea Base USS John L. Canley (ESB-6) is named for him.

 Early life

-Canley was born in Caledonia, Arkansas, on December 20, 1937.
+Canley was born in Caledonia, Arkansas, on 20 December 1937.
 His father was employed at a chemical plant; his mother worked as a restaurant manager.
 Canley was raised in nearby El Dorado.
 In 1953, he enlisted in the United States Marine Corps from Little Rock, Arkansas.
 He retired in 1981.

 Military career

-On the morning of January 31, 1968, Company A, 1st Battalion, 1st Marines was loaded onto trucks and sent to reinforce United States and South Vietnamese forces under siege in Huế.
+On the morning of 31 January 1968, Company A, 1st Battalion, 1st Marines was loaded onto trucks and sent to reinforce United States and South Vietnamese forces under siege in Huế.
 As the convoy approached the southern suburbs of the city, they began to come under increased sniper fire.
 In one village, the troops dismounted and cleared the houses on either side of the main street before proceeding.
 The Marine convoy stopped several times to eliminate resistance in heavy house-to-house and street-to-street fighting before proceeding again.
 During this fighting the company commander, Captain Gordon Batcheller, was wounded.
 Gunnery Sergeant Canley assumed command of the company, and he and Sergeant Alfredo Cantu Gonzalez led the Marines in the defense of the convoy, actions for which Gonzalez would later be posthumously awarded the Medal of Honor.
 At about 15:15 after bloody fighting the Marines managed to make their way toward the besieged Military Assistance Command Vietnam (MACV) compound (16.466°N 107.592°E).
 Canley was awarded the Navy Cross in 1970.

-Sergeant Major Canley retired from the Marine Corps on October 23, 1981.
+Canley retired from the Marine Corps on 23 October 1981.

 Medal of Honor

 Representative Julia Brownley sponsored a private bill in Congress for Canley's Navy Cross to be upgraded to the Medal of Honor.
-On December 21, 2017, the House of Representatives waived the five year time limit for the award of the Medal of Honor, and the Senate later took similar action.
+On 21 December 2017, the House of Representatives waived the five-year time limit for the award of the Medal of Honor, and the Senate later took similar action.
 Secretary of Defense Jim Mattis recommended the upgrade to President Donald Trump, who approved the award in July 2018.
-On Wednesday, October 17, 2018, Trump awarded the Medal of Honor to Sergeant Major John L. Canley, United States Marine Corps (Retired), for conspicuous gallantry.
+On Wednesday, 17 October 2018, Trump awarded the Medal of Honor to Canley.

 USS John L. Canley

-On June 26, 2022, five weeks after Canley's death, the Expeditionary Sea Base USS John L. Canley (ESB-6) was christened at a shipyard in San Diego.
+On 22 June 2022, five weeks after Canley's death, the Expeditionary Sea Base USS John L. Canley (ESB-6) was christened at a shipyard in San Diego.
 His daughter Patricia Sargent performed the christening of the 784 feet ship.